mattpap/masters-thesis/sphinx/src/groebner.rst

 ----------------------------

 Although the Buchberger algorithm is very simple, its termination isn't trivial.
-At the startup of the procedure, described in the previous part, there is only a finite number of pairs of polynomials for which the corresponding s--polynomials have to be computed.
+At the startup of this procedure there is only a finite number of pairs of polynomials for which the corresponding s--polynomials have to be computed.
 Some of those pairs lead to non--zero reductions, hence $G$ is growing and the number of additional pairs, that have to be taken into consideration, also grows.
 Buchberger proved that this process ends in a finite number of steps.
 Thus we are guaranteed that for arbitrary set of polynomials we can compute a corresponding |groebner| basis in finite time.
-An interesting question is how much time is needed to compute such a basis?
-We will postpone answer to this question till the end of section, where we will discuss efficiency of SymPy's |groebner| bases implementation.
+An interesting question arises: how much time is actually needed to compute such a basis?
+We will postpone answer to this question till the end of chapter, where we will discuss complexity of the Buchberger algorithm and efficiency of SymPy's |groebner| bases implementation.

 Computing |groebner| bases with SymPy
 =====================================

-Although the toy implementation of Buchberger algorithm presented in the previous section can be used for experimenting with |groebner| bases, its implementation is too naive to make it useful for solving more complicated problems.
+Although the toy implementation of the Buchberger algorithm, presented in the previous section, can be used for experimenting with |groebner| bases, its implementation is too naive to make it useful for solving more complicated problems.
 For the purpose of computing reduced |groebner| bases with respect to various orderings of monomials, SymPy has a built--in function :func:`groebner`, which implements a much more efficient version of Buchberger algorithm.

-The main difference between those two implementations is that :func:`groebner` uses several criteria for reducing the number of polynomial divisions (actually reductions by a set of polynomials), which are the central and most expensive part of the Buchberger algorithm.
+The main difference between those two implementations is that :func:`groebner` uses several criteria for cutting down the number of polynomial divisions (actually reductions by a set of polynomials), which are the central and most expensive part of the Buchberger algorithm.
 There wouldn't be nothing special about this, however, most divisions give zero remainder as the result and do not lead to change of a |groebner| basis.
 This way most divisions are just *useless* and an efficient implementation of the Buchberger algorithm must accommodate for this, avoiding as many of those useless divisions as possible.

-Several criteria were invented by the author of the |groebner| bases algorithm a few years after the algorithm was introduced.
-Later on, several more powerful elimination criteria were developed, for example, heuristic criteria for lexicographic ordering of monomials (see [Czapor1991heuristic]_) or, so called, *sugar flavour* (see [Giovini1991sugar]_ for details).
+Several criteria were invented by the author of the |groebner| bases method a few years after the algorithm was introduced.
+Later on, other more powerful elimination criteria were developed, for example, heuristic criteria for lexicographic ordering of monomials (see [Czapor1991heuristic]_) or, so called, *sugar flavour* (see [Giovini1991sugar]_ for details).